fakhy1/nextjs-template/README.md

 cp .env.example .env
 ```

-Update `.env.local` with your configuration.
+Update `.env` with your configuration.
 For development, the default values should work.

 **Important**: Change `BETTER_AUTH_SECRET` in production!